yasiryagi/helpdesk/README.md

 <p align="center"><img src="council_earn.png"></p>

+#### Description

 `Council Members` are elected by the stakeholders in the system to act in the interest of their constituency.
-Somewhat simplified, the council will allocate the platforms resources, and hire executive personnel to run the day to day.
+Currently, `Council Members` can only vote on `proposals` to upgrade the `runtime`.
+In the future, the council will also allocate the platforms resources, and hire executive personnel to run the day to day operations.

+Instructions on how to apply and vote can be found [here](/roles/council-members).

+#### Incentives

 We are looking at how to best incentivize them to act in the platforms long term interest.
 As this position generated less interest than we anticipated, we are tweaking the incentives by increasing the payout to get elected from $5 to $8.